 Frozen, Vegan, and Raw cheesecake.
 It’s so dang healthy it’s hard to believe it could also be good.
 But seriously.
 All you have to do is take a look at these photos and you know it’s not good…it’s great!
 Um, sorry Tony the Tiger for stealing your line.

-One thing I love about this raw cheesecake is that it’s sweet, but in a very natural way.
+One thing I love about this raw cheese cake recipe is that it’s sweet, but in a very natural way.
 I’m sure it won’t come as a surprise to you that I have a bit of a sweet tooth.
 And personally, I think having sweets can be a part of a balanced lifestyle.

-But here’s what’s so great about a dessert like this one.
+But here’s what’s so great about a dessert like this vegan cheese cake.
 Balance is built right in.
 That’s because it’s so rich and so creamy…you cannot eat a lot of it at one sitting.

 Um, wait.
 Maybe that’s not such a great idea.

 Sometimes I think I have a seven-year old that lives inside my head and she rules the roost.
-She likes all things comfort food, like macaroni and cheese, chocolate peanut butter pie, and cream filled cupcakes.
+She likes all things comfort food, like macaroni and cheese and chocolate peanut butter pie.
 Oh, and lots of icing.
 She likes lots and lots of icing.

 If you see a trend here, it’s that comfort foods and creaminess are highly correlated.
 That’s why this Vegan Red, White and Blueberry Cheesecake is perfect.
 Because it’s oh so creamy.